-- When discussing a particular topic, did you notice different points of view related to particular contexts (such as participants from other countries, speaking different languages, etc.)? - How are multiple views expressed in relation to the topic and the author(s) of the account? (e.g. discourse, hashtags, emoticons, gifs) - Are points of view and values expressed in specific ways (such as polarising views, culturally motivated content, etc.)? - Are you surprised by some of the ways in which ideas are expressed?
+- When discussing your particular topic, did you notice different point of views related to particular contexts (participants from other countries, speaking other languages, ...)? - How are multiple views expressed in relation to the topic and the author(s) of the account? (e.g., discourse, hashtags, emoticons, gifs) - Are points of views and values expressed in specific ways (polarizing views, culturally motivated content, ...)? - Are you surprised by some of the ways in which ideas are expressed?
 Why?